featherbear/UNSW-COMP2511/README.md

 ## Preamble

 In this assignment, you will design and implement a prototype system that could serve as the "back-end" of a venue hire system (such as for holding conferences).
-Pay careful attention to the requirements and make sure you have a complete and sound understanding of them before developing a design and implementing it.
+Pay careful attention to the requirements and make sure you have a complete and sound understanding of them before developing an **object-oriented** design and implementing it.
 To do this you will need to read the requirements multiple times and make your own notes. **The sample input and output files do not form a complete specification**.

 ## Requirements